kshitijsankesara/Decision-Tree-and-Random-Forest-Model/README.md

 4. Evaluate model using different evaluation metrics

 # Wine Quality Classifications
 Using the same above code, I worked on a Wine Quality Classification model too.
-I have made use of the classification model to predict the quality of the wine..
+I have made use of the classification model to predict the quality of the wine.